simpleweb/romulus-cli/README.md

 The next logical step is to install this generator (instructions below) and run the `base` command.

+## What does all this stuff do?!

+So... there's no documentation just yet, but there are some [resources](#resources) on some of the more complex topics.

 ## Installation

 This generator uses Yeoman, please install it first.